 - I think everyone knows the Beachsafe website (and app!): a fabulous reading resource for checking location, temperature, rips, parking, is the beach patrolled?
 Lots of reading for information here, even for learners who aren’t planning a trip to the beach.
 The multilingual section has short videos in Arabic, Hindi, Korean, Japanese, Malay, Traditional and Simplified Chinese.
 The videos on How to Spot a Rip Current and How to survive a Rip Current are English only, but really visual and clear.

-- Royal Lifesaving has a free home pool safety app: their site has a heap of information (but not all super-accessible) and programs for children.
+- Royal Lifesaving has a heap of information (but not all super-accessible) and programs for children.

 - There’s a free app for children, where they take on the role of a lifesaver, called Safety Beach